Skip To Main Content

 Margarita Ingredients

-If you’ve found yourself wondering how to make a margarita, the easiest way the overcome the obstacle is to think about the basics.
+If you’ve found yourself wondering how to make a margarita, the easiest way to overcome the obstacle is to think about the basics.
 While store-bought margarita mixes are a handy and super-easy way to make the iconic cocktail, nothing compares to the real thing.
 Margarita ingredients are simple to find and more often than not, you’ll find them at the back of the liquor cabinet, along with a few novelty shot glasses, party hats and swizzle sticks that haven’t been touched since your 21st birthday.
 Here are the essential margarita ingredients;

 • 2 parts Tequila